 Goal Structured Solutions, Inc. (GS2) has been a market leader and innovator in the management of consumer loans since 2001, currently managing over $27B in assets.
 Through its Ascent Program for Funding Education, the company engineered Ascent Student Loans to build a new model for how students and their families pay for college.
 Ascent provides access to higher education funding for an expanded population of students, while preserving the notion that an education is an investment where students and families should understand the return on their investment relative to the cost.

 Ascent encourages transparency and financial wellness by incorporating financial literacy into the application process.
 To provide students with more opportunities to fund their education, Ascent utilizes broader credit tiers and considers several other factors.
 Ascent offers competitive rates, flexible repayment plans, 1% cash back reward upon graduation, and access to free tools to set students and families up for financial success.
-Loan products include Ascent Tuition (cosigned) and Ascent Independent (non-cosigned for eligible Juniors, Seniors and Graduate Students).
+Loan products include the Ascent Cosigned Loan and the Ascent Non-Cosigned Loan options.

 Visit www.ascentstudentloans.com to learn more.